aristoteleo/dynast-release/docs/pipeline_usage.rst

 	  --verbose             Print debugging information
 	  -t THREADS            Number of threads to use (default: 8) -o OUT                Path to output directory (default: current directory) --umi-tag TAG         BAM tag to use as unique molecular identifiers (UMI).
 If not provided, all reads are assumed to be unique. (default: None)
 	  --barcode-tag TAG     BAM tag to use as cell barcodes.
 If not provided, all reads are assumed to be from a single cell. (default: None)
 	  --gene-tag TAG        BAM tag to use as gene assignments (default: GX) --strand {forward,reverse,unstranded}
-	                        Read strandedness. (default: `forward` if `--umi-tag` is provided, otherwise `unstranded`)
+	                        Read strandedness. (default: `forward`)
 	  --quality QUALITY     Base quality threshold.
 Only bases with PHRED quality greater than this value will be considered when counting conversions. (default: 27)
 	  --re RE               Re-do a step in the pipeline.
 Available choices are: index, parse, snp, count, aggregate, estimate, split.
 	  --snp-threshold THRESHOLD
 	                        Conversions with (# conversions) / (# reads) greater than this threshold will be considered a SNP and ignored. (default: no SNP detection) --snp-csv CSV         CSV file of two columns: contig (i.e. chromosome) and genome position of known SNPs --barcodes BARCODES   Textfile containing filtered cell barcodes.
 Only these barcodes will be processed.
 	  --read-threshold THRESHOLD
-	                        Do not attempt statistical correction if there are less than this many reads.
+	                        Do not attempt statistical correction if there are less than this many reads. (default: 16) --no-velocity, --transcriptome-only
-	                        (default: 16)
-	  --no-velocity         Do not prepare matrices for RNA velocity estimation --control             Indicate this is a control sample, which is used to estimate the background mutation rate and/or detect SNPs.
+	                        Do not prepare matrices for RNA velocity estimation and ignore reads that are not assigned to the transcriptome.
+	  --control             Indicate this is a control sample, which is used to estimate the background mutation rate and/or detect SNPs.
 The estimated background mutation rate and/or detected SNPs can be used when running subsequent test samples.
+	  --correct {total,transcriptome,spliced,unspliced}
-	  --correction          Perform statistical correction of unlabeled and labeled read counts --p-e P_E             Textfile containing a single number, indicating the estimated background mutation rate
+	                        Perform statistical correction of unlabeled and labeled read counts.
+This option can be used multiple times to correct multiple species.
+By default, no correction is performed.
+	  --p-e P_E             Textfile containing a single number, indicating the estimated background mutation rate

 	required arguments:
 	  -g GTF                Path to GTF file used to generate the STAR index --conversion CONVERSION
 	                        The type of conversion(s) introduced at a single timepoint.
 Multiple conversions can be specified with a comma-delimited list.
 For example, T>C and A>G is TC,AG.
 This option can be specified multiple times (i.e. dual labeling), for each labeling timepoint.

 Basic arguments
 '''''''''''''''